SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 # Exercise 2  Prepare for Cloud Platform Deployment

-Up to this point, the whole application, its data model, its service and its UI application was running locally in you Business Application Studio workspace.
-Even though we don't cover it in this tutorial, the same would have been possible on you laptop / PC with extensions for Microsoft's Visual Code.
+Up to this point, the whole application, its data model, its service and its UI application was running locally in your Business Application Studio workspace.
+Even though we don't cover it in this tutorial, the same would have been possible on your laptop / PC with extensions for Microsoft's Visual Code.

 In this exercise, we will prepare the application for a deployment to the SAP Cloud Platform.
 In [Exercise 3](../ex3/README.md) a Continuous Integration / Continuous Delivery (CI/CD) Service is introduced that takes care of the deployment every time there is a change in the source code.